Pelican-Elegant/elegant/content/Elegant - Pelican Theme/previous-and-next-article.md

 Summary: Elegant theme shows Previous and Next article link to make navigation of the site easier
 Keywords:

-One way to keep the visitors engaged is to show links to articles published before and after the current article.
-The Previous and Next post links are a powerful way to guide the visitor through your site.
+The Previous and Next post links are a powerful way to keep visitors engaged and to guide them through your site.

 Elegant requires [Neighbor Articles plugin](https://github.com/getpelican/pelican-plugins/tree/master/neighbors) to